solwhitehorn/solwhitehorn.github.io/_drafts/2020-05-16-dxvk-fps-proton.md

 This will overlay the name of your GPU, versions of the drivers you are using and a FPS counter.

-Multiple options are available to you if you want more informations, just separate them with commas in your launch command:
+Multiple options are available to you if you want more information, just separate them with commas in your launch command:

 - `devinfo`: Displays the name of the GPU and the driver version.
 - `fps`: Shows the current frame rate.